awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 **Prerequisites**

 Before you can load balance application traffic to an application, you must meet the following requirements\.
-+ Have an existing 1\.15 or later cluster\.
++ Have an existing cluster\.
 If you don't have an existing cluster, see [Getting started with Amazon EKS](getting-started.md)\.
 + Public subnets must be tagged as follows so that Kubernetes knows to use only those subnets for external load balancers instead of choosing a public subnet in each Availability Zone \(in lexicographical order by subnet ID\)\.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets are tagged appropriately when they're created\.
 For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)
 + Private subnets must be tagged as follows so that Kubernetes knows it can use the subnets for internal load balancers\.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets are tagged appropriately when they're created\.
 For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.